-Each outlet's data page has the Details section for showing general outlet information and Sensors section for showing the outlet sensor status.
+Each outlet's data page has the Details section for showing general outlet information.

 Details section:

 Field Description

 Label The physical outlet number

 Outlet Status This information is only available on outlet-switching capable models.

 On or Off

 Receptacle Type This outlet's receptacle type

 Lines Lines associated with this outlet